maxh/maxheinritz.com/_posts/2026-03-07-contra-abundance.md

 The result is what Turchin calls elite overproduction: "the demand for power positions by elite aspirants massively exceeds their supply."
 Historically this produces political polarization, institutional conflict, and social instability.
 Not because societies are poor, but the opposite: too many people have satisfied their material needs (positive-sum economic growth) and turned their attention to positional desires (zero-sum competition).

-## The biological pattern

-In the 1960s and 70s, ethologist John B. Calhoun built a series of rodent utopias -- enclosed environments with unlimited food, water, shelter, and safety.
-"I shall largely speak of mice," he wrote, "but my thoughts are on man."

-Despite the abundance, the colonies collapsed.
-As populations grew, the animals developed social fragmentation, abnormal behavior, withdrawal, and intense conflict over position.
-The failure was not material but structural: there were more individuals than meaningful roles.
-"Once the number of individuals capable of filling social roles greatly exceeds the number of such roles," Calhoun concluded, "only violence and disruption can follow."

-Behold, the "rat race": endless striving despite rising prosperity.

 ## The error

 The abundance thesis is not wrong about technology.
 Energy probably will get cheaper.
 AI probably will reduce the cost of many goods and services.
 Material scarcity probably will continue to decline.